The Ultimate Guide To Getting Ready For Retailers – First Steps

 First, a love letter.

 Hello.
 I’m Clare, the founder of Indie Retail Academy.
-I help creative people like you sell their work to independent retailers.
+I help creative people like you sell their work.

 I don’t do it for the good of my health.
 I don’t do it to be nice.
 Or because I’m working towards my Girl Guide badge in Advanced Helping.
 Or to pass the time until Midsomer Murders comes on.